-Unit Mapping Information Code and Title Current Version Code and Title Previous Version Comments VU23527 Read and write straightforward informational texts VU22613 Read and write straightforward informational and instructional texts Equivalent 1 1
+Code and Title Current Version Code and Title Previous Version Comments VU23527 Read and write straightforward informational texts VU22613 Read and write straightforward informational and instructional texts Equivalent

-Assessment Require ements Title Assessment Requirements for VU23527 Read and write straightforward informational texts Performance Evidence The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
-Assessment must confirm the ability to use language conventions and linguistic knowledge to: • read and interpret two informational texts including: identifying specific details of each text analysing discourse features and conventions of each text plan, produce and review two straightforward informational texts with at least one text comprising at least two appropriately structured paragraphs Knowledge Evidence The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
-This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including: vocabulary and expressions for selected topics and contexts including common collocations and phrasal verbs sentence structures for compound and some complex sentences verb tenses to indicate a point in time or the time and state of an action or event, such as present perfect continuous and past perfect, present and past simple passive, conditional, for example with, if and unless or imperative paragraph structure, such as topic sentence and supporting details linking and cohesive devices formatting features, such as dot points / numbered points, large print, capital letters or headings visuals and symbols which indicate options and requirements discourse markers and cohesive devices to structure text, such as addition in addition, cause and effect therefore, as a result, contrast however, sequence following that, time finally reading strategies to skim text for main ideas or work out meaning of unknown words from context.
-Sociolinguistic and Cultural Knowledge: registers used in conveying information in different contexts conventions of informational texts inferred meaning in texts, such as through the use of syntactic, semantic, logical or contextual cues tone and intention of writer processes of planning, drafting and review.
-Assessment Conditions Assessment must ensure reading and writing tasks are based on informational texts which are: straightforward in context and contain some familiar aspects reflective of cultural differences in written texts.
-Assessment must ensure access to: paper-based and/or digital EAL resources including a bilingual dictionary, and/or an English-English dictionary support which takes into consideration the learner may need: support which takes into consideration the learner may need: $\circ$ contextual support, such as in relation to unfamiliar jargon, and some aspects of the local culture time to work out meaning or requirements of texts, such as unfamiliar elements and specialised vocabulary or requirements of texts occasional support to proofread and self-correct final drafts of written work.
-Assessor requirements - Assessors of this unit must be qualified TESOL teachers.
-Refer to Section B6.2 for further information on meeting the assessor requirements. l
+Assessment Requirements for VU23527 Read and write straightforward informational texts

+The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
+Assessment must confirm the ability to use language conventions and linguistic knowledge to:

+- read and interpret two informational texts including: - identifying specific details of each text - analysing discourse features and conventions of each text - plan, produce and review two straightforward informational texts with at least one text comprising at least two appropriately structured paragraphs

+The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
+This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including:

+- vocabulary and expressions for selected topics and contexts including common collocations and phrasal verbs - sentence structures for compound and some complex sentences - verb tenses to indicate a point in time or the time and state of an action or event, such as present perfect continuous and past perfect, present and past simple passive, conditional, for example with, if and unless or imperative - paragraph structure, such as topic sentence and supporting details - linking and cohesive devices - formatting features, such as dot points / numbered points, large print, capital letters or headings - visuals and symbols which indicate options and requirements - discourse markers and cohesive devices to structure text, such as addition in addition, cause and effect therefore, as a result, contrast however, sequence following that, time finally - reading strategies to skim text for main ideas or work out meaning of unknown words from context.

+- registers used in conveying information in different contexts - · conventions of informational texts - inferred meaning in texts, such as through the use of syntactic, semantic, logical or contextual cues - · tone and intention of writer - processes of planning, drafting and review.

+Assessment must ensure reading and writing tasks are based on informational texts which are:

+straightforward in context and contain some familiar aspects

+reflective of cultural differences in written texts.

+- paper-based and/or digital EAL resources including a bilingual dictionary, and/or an English-English dictionary - support which takes into consideration the learner may need: - contextual support, such as in relation to unfamiliar jargon, and some aspects of the local culture - time to work out meaning or requirements of texts, such as unfamiliar elements and specialised vocabulary or requirements of texts - occasional support to proofread and self-correct final drafts of written work.

+Assessors of this unit must be qualified TESOL teachers.
+Refer to Section B6.2 for further information on meeting the assessor requirements.